Health Care Cybersecurity – Protect Your Organization

 1. Training: “Training is one way, but the training needs to be repetitive, required of every staff member, and clear regarding the consequences for not following the rules,” Blake advised.
 He emphasized, “Employees need to know that there are no second chances when it comes to violating the rules regarding protecting a patient’s medical records.”

 2. Add More Security & Monitoring to EHR: Electronic warnings, duplicate password requirements, and other similar measures add layers of security to individual records.
-Provider organizations might also institute monitoring toolsthat track who is accessing what records within an EHR.
+Provider organizations might also institute monitoring tools that track who is accessing what records within an EHR.
 “Catching an inappropriate access shortly after it occurs can greatly reduce the consequences of the violation,” Blake noted.

 3. Consult I.T.
 Professionals: “Federal and state statutory and regulatory requirements for protecting the privacy of medical information and the security of EHRs are incredibly complicated and challenging,” Blake noted.
 He warned that “the stakes are too high for relying on someone who is not professionally trained and experienced in HIPAA and state privacy rules.”
 He concluded by noting that the price of such expertise is well worth the cost, given the reduction in risks it can secure.